return-STEM/programming-guides/guide/intropy/loops.md

 for element in iterable:
 	execute body of the code
 ```

-First, we will cover for loops across a range of numbers.
+As you learn more about Python, you will know more iterables that can be used with `for`.
+In this lesson, we will cover `range()` and how it is used with `for` to generate sequences of numbers.

 ## The `for` loop over a range of numbers

 To iterate through a set of numbers, you can use the `range()` function.

+`range()` basically creates a group of numbers based on the values that you give it.

 The basic format is: